 The prominent decline in urban mortality rates during the late 19th and early 20th centuries in the United States is primarily attributed to reductions in deaths caused by infectious and food- and waterborne diseases.
 While existing literature has explored the role of public health initiatives in explaining this decline from the latter of these types, this paper focuses on the contribution of innovations in and provision of hygienic technologies and their role in eradication of the former.
 Specifically, we investigate the health impact of the rapid adoption and utilization of bathhouses in urban working-class neighborhoods following the technological advancement of what we recognize today as the modern-day shower.
-By exploiting differential timing of bathhouse openings beginning around 1890 and utilizing city-level mortality data for U.S. urban areas, we estimate the mortality effects of these facilities introduced prior to the widespread adoption of modern household sanitation infrastructure and critical implications implied by the germ theory of disease.
-This paper highlights the role that hygienic infrastructure and behavior may have played in improving public health during that era, shedding light on mechanisms policy makers can utilize when designing interventions aimed at encouraging behavioral take-up today.
+By exploiting differential timing of bathhouse openings beginning around 1890 and utilizing city-level mortality data for U.S. urban areas, we estimate the mortality effects of these facilities introduced prior to the widespread adoption of modern household sanitation infrastructure and critical implications generated by the germ theory of disease.
+This paper highlights the role that hygienic infrastructure and behavior may have played in improving public health, shedding light on mechanisms policy makers can utilize when designing interventions aimed at encouraging behavioral take-up today.

 Available as NBER Working Paper 30063